Peking Opera Blues: Title

 The Chinese title translates as Knife Horse Actresses, a term used in Peking Opera to refer to male actors playing female warriors (See Dan article for details).
 It is sometimes erroneously translated as Knife Horse Dawn, because both words are represented by the same Chinese character.

 Language

 In the original audio, the characters pre-dominantly converse in Cantonese, but Bai Niu occasionally speaks Mandarin when she's frustrated.
 She and her father also speak Cantonese with a Taiwanese accent.

 Reception

+Box office

 The film grossed HK$17,559,357 in Hong Kong.

+Critical response

 In his Wrap Up video to the Region 1 DVD of Wong Kar-wai's Chungking Express, Quentin Tarantino refers to Peking Opera Blues as "one of the greatest films ever made" and "a blast—it's a lot of fun."